vbhalla/vbhalla.github.io/_posts/2019-06-04-linear-programming-post.md

 ![png](../images/2nd_post_linear_programming/output_12_1.png)

 Ok, here we go, we can see here that it appears that premium per $1k of coverage is more expensive at shorter terms and longer terms.
-I speculate that shorter terms have some fixed transactional costs in them and longer terms being more expensive is intuitive as the longer the term the higher the risk for the insurer.
+I speculate that shorter terms have some fixed transactional costs in them and longer terms are more expensive simply due to the fact that the longer the term the higher likelyhood of an event happening during that term period.

 ```python
 df_matrix.head(2)
 ```

-Using our premium_per_thousand metric, we now have a gauge to compare pricing per unit of coverage.
+Glimpsing at our dataframe below, we can see our premium_per_thousand metric.
+If we know exactly the term we want and have a coverage amount range (and assume all insurers to be equal); we now have a metric that enables us to select the most attractively priced policy.
+It's simple and elegant without a lot of complicated data science and math methods/tooling.

 <div>